vuejs/vuepress/docs/guide/markdown.md

 When using Markdown [link syntax](https://spec.commonmark.org/0.29/#link-reference-definitions), VuePress will implement some conversions for you.

-Take our documentation source files for example:
+Take our documentation source files as an example:

 ```sh
 └─ docs